 These problems, along with low T3 levels, help contribute to the weight gain and weight loss resistance that many hypothyroid patients face and struggle with.

 The reason T3 is so important for proper weight management is simple:

 T3 is one of the most powerful, if not the most powerful, mediators of energy production from your mitochondria.

-These energy production from your mitochondria serve 2 very important functions:
+The energy production from your mitochondria serves two very important functions:

 1. Help determine your basal metabolic rate.

 2. Help provide you with a subjective sense of “energy”.